conduktor/testing-docs-archive/docs/miscellaneous/data-security.md

 When you use Conduktor Testing, some information is shared with our platform.
 You can find more information about data that may be collected when you use our products via the [privacy policy](https://www.conduktor.io/privacy-policy).

 For Conduktor Testing to provide most value, we store some data relating to your test executions.
-This enables you to inspect data associated with a historical test execution.&#x20;
+This enables you to inspect data associated with a historical test execution.

 Information we store: